-8.6 The PDS Generate Tool
+8.6 The PDS MILabel Tool

-PDS has a Generate Tool that generates PDS4 labels from either a PDS3 label or a PDS3-specific Document Object Model8 (DOM) object.
+PDS provides the MILabel Tool (Metadata Injector), which generates PDS4 labels from either a PDS3 label or a PDS3-specific Document Object Model (DOM) object.
 This is useful if you are migrating PDS3 data to PDS4 rather than building a new PDS4 archive from scratch.
-The Generate Tool allows you to generate PDS4 labels having values that map directly to the keywords and keyword values in the original PDS3 label.
+The MILabel Tool allows you to generate PDS4 labels having values that map directly to the keywords and keyword values in the original PDS3 label.
 For more information, go to: